bernardogarza/react-calculator/README.md

 ## Milestone 1

 #### In this milestone I:
-+ Created the app.
++ Implemented the UI logic.
-+ Deployed to Heroku.

 ### Heroku URL:
 + https://react-calculator-microverse.herokuapp.com/